 The temperature is dropping more and more with each passing day, which means the open bodies of water we enjoyed during the summer will be frozen soon.
-That being said, drowning is just as big of a risk during the winter as it is in the summer, plus, there is an added danger of freezing temperatures.
+That being said, drowning is just as big of a risk during the winter as it is in the summer, plus, there is the added danger of freezing temperatures.
 We’ve compiled some important safety information to help you avoid accidents on the ice this winter.

-Factors to Watch Out For
+Prevent Ice Accidents: Factors to Watch Out For

 - Docks, logs, and rocks that could absorb heat from the sun and transfer it to the ice